-T.I. & Tiny Harris Divorce Canceled?
+T.I.
+And Tiny Harris Divorce Canceled?
 Tiny Allegedly Calling Off TIP Split, Source Claims

 “They’ve talked about their problems and she basically told him that if she even suspects him of cheating… that she’s going to make his life hell on earth,” the insider claimed of TIP and his long-time partner amid reports alleging that the couple may have called off their divorce.

 “Besides that, the last few weeks have been bliss,” continued the source of how Tiny and T.I. have been getting along in recent weeks following the divorce filing last month.
-“They’ve been having loads of family time [and] connecting on spiritual level.”
+“They’ve been having loads of family time [and] connecting on a spiritual level.”

 The latest report suggesting T.I. and Tiny’s divorce could be canceled and called off comes shortly after Hollywood Life first claimed that there was a chance the twosome, who married in 2010, could be getting back together, alleging that friends and family were expecting a reconciliation from Harris and her rapper husband, who have been a couple for 15 years.